minoushhhh/ICS4UFinal/README.md

 # ICS4UFinal
-Website created using the MERN Stack for Maple Grove Detailing.
+Website created using the MERN Stack for Maple Glow Detailing.